 For some teens, a credit card can be a beneficial learning experience:

 Parents can coach teens: I’ll never forget a college friend who signed up for a credit card without any knowledge of how it works.
-She soon discovered that since she was only paying the minimum each month her debt was snowballing beyond what she could afford.
+She soon discovered that by only paying the minimum each month her debt was snowballing beyond what she could afford.

-Giving teens a credit card in high school can educate them on how credit cards work and the pitfalls to avoid.
-With parents coaching teens along the way, teens will be in a better position to enter life after high school with eyes wide open on how to responsibly use credit cards.
+Giving teens a credit card in high school can educate them on how credit cards work and pitfalls to avoid.
+With parents coaching teens along the way, teens will be in a better position to responsibly use credit cards once they leave home.

-Fortunately, teens under eighteen can’t take out a credit card on their own and anyone ages 18-21 needs a cosigner if they don’t have their own source of income.
-Sharing a card with your teen gives you access to how they’ve been using the card and how well monthly balances are being paid off.
-Once they’re living on their own, parents won’t have the advantage of monitoring their adult child’s use of credit.
+Fortunately, teens under eighteen can’t take out a credit card on their own.
+And anyone ages 18-21 needs a cosigner if they don’t have their own source of income.
+Sharing a card with your teen lets you see how they use the card and if they are paying off their monthly balances.
+Once your child is living on their own, you won’t be able to monitor your adult child’s use of credit.

-Builds a good credit history: Good credit not only means the ability to secure a credit card in the future with a low-interest rate but also means being able to take out a car loan or secure a mortgage.
-In addition to teaching kids how credit cards work, parents should also explain what it means to have good credit and why it’s important.
+Builds a good credit history: Good credit means the ability to secure a credit card in the future with a low-interest rate.
+It also also means being able to take out a car loan or secure a mortgage.
+In addition to teaching kids how credit cards work, parents should explain why good credit is important.

 Your teen isn’t ready for a credit card if:

-Your teen has zero money sense: If your teen hasn’t had experience with money in the past and doesn’t grasp the need to delay gratification or understand that money is limited, it’s probably not a good idea to hand them access to credit.
+Your teen has zero money sense: Your teen probably isn’t ready for credit if they have no experience with money, grasp the need to delay gratification or understand that money is limited.
 (See below for steps parents can take to prepare teens for money management)

-You don’t have the time to coach them: You’d never hand over car keys to a teen without first teaching them how to drive.
+You don’t have the time to coach them: You’d never hand over car keys to a teen without first teaching them to drive.
 And unlike driving, there are few opportunities to outsource your teen’s financial education.
-So be honest with yourself and determine if you’re really up to the task of teaching your teen the right way to use credit.
+So be honest with yourself and determine if you’re really to teach your teen the right way to use credit.

 Your teen is irresponsible: Every person and teen is different.
-If you’ve found it difficult to depend on your teen to make responsible choices in other areas of life, giving them a credit card is not a good idea (but chances are you’ve already figured this out).
+If your teen has proven irresponsible in other areas of life, giving them credit is probably not a good idea.
+(But chances are you’ve already figured this out)